nimaxnimax/Udemy_Nagios/Nagios_Deployment_Cloud_Monitoring_Network_Administration/Readme.md

 **********

-Monitoring a Server with the NPRE service
+Monitoring a Server with the NRPE service

-The NPRE service
+The NRPE service

 (Nagios Remote Plugin Executor) is an add-on that allows you to execute Nagios commands on a remote Linux servers.
 It is basically used to gather “local” information (like disk usage, RAM usage, CPU usage) of a remote machine.
 As these information are not broadcasted on the Internet, an agent has to run on the server which reports to the Nagios server.